After much philosophy, I've come to believe that heroes need three prime things.

 The hero must change throughout the story.
 They must learn something, overcome their fears, become a better person, or something like that.
 Without this development, the story feels meaningless.

-We need to be able to root for the hero.
+You want your audience to love and root for your hero.
 There are two main ways to accomplish this: make them virtuous, or make them mistreated or unfortunate - we either admire the hero or sympathize with them.
 Usually you want to do some of both.

 A person old enough to be a POV character didn't just get born.
 They have a past.
 What is it?
 Of course this is less relevant with child protagonists, but especially with adult protagonists you need to explain how they got where they are in life now.
 This is arguably the least important area, but an interesting past can go a long way in explaining someone's personality, providing plot material, and making them more relatable.

 Luke starts out as a farmhand aspiring to go join the rebellion and fight the evil empire and ends up as an experienced Jedi who has faced his destiny.
 On the outside, the development is severe, but what has he gained as a person?
 Maturity and confidence, I'd say, except that he wasn't really shown lacking those things early in the story.
 He never once displayed feelings of insecurity, fear of battle, or difficulty dealing with the sacrifices that come with war, such as the death of his mentor.
 This failure to show his need for development in the first place makes us feel that he didn't actually learn much.
 I give him a 2.